 On May 16, 2024, our Board of Directors approved an increase to our quarterly cash dividend on our common stock from \$0.75 to \$0.825 per share.
-The first quarterly dividend declared to reflect this increase was payable to shareholders of record at the close of business on June 28, 2024 and was paid on July 12, 2024.

 We intend to continue to pay regular dividends on outstanding shares of our common stock.
 However, any decision to declare and pay dividends in the future will ultimately be made at the discretion of our Board of Directors and will depend on our results of operations, cash requirements, financial condition, and other factors that the Board of Directors may deem relevant, including economic and market conditions.